noi-techpark/odh-api-core/RawQueryParser/Readme.md

 No `between`, `startswith` and other special functions.
 Altough this may change dependeing of the actual use cases.

 > To legitimate the addition of such special functions a production use case has to be satisfied.
+> Prefer composition on the value type level over special operators.

 Testing a field if it is NULL or not NULL has special meaning in SQL.
 You cannot simply query a field for NULL with equality or inequality.
 You have to use special syntax for that, e.g. `FIELD IS NULL` or `FIELD IS NOT NULL`.
 Because of this special meaning of NULL there exist `isnull` and `isnotnull` functions.